Dhiraj123-star/fastapi-kustomize-app/README.md

 ## 🐳 Docker Image (CI/CD Managed)

 Docker image is **automatically built and pushed** to Docker Hub on every push to `main`.
-The `Dockerfile` now includes steps to prepare the directory needed for the SQLite database.
+The `Dockerfile` now runs `pytest` during the build process to validate the application before finalizing the image.

 ```
 dhiraj918106/fastapi-kustomize:latest